grandtheft-spaceship/completeDevGuideGo_udemy/notes.md

 	}
 ```
   * We use this `for` loop to listen for the messages from our channel up to the length of our `slice`

+### Repeating Routines

+* What is we want to conitually ping each link for than once until we get an `error`?